kittysquee/team-handbook/github-for-non-gitters.md

 1. a short summary of up to 50 or so characters detailing what it is you've changed 2. a longer description of why you've made the change.
-It's always easy to see what's been changed with git.
-It's much harder to figure out why, so take this opportunity to be kind to both future you and everyone else who's collaborating by thinking about why you're doing what you're doing and committing that to a textbox.
+It's always easy to see what's been changed with Git.
+It's much harder to figure out why, so take this opportunity to be kind to both future you and everyone else who's collaborating by thinking about why you're doing what you're doing and committing that to a text box.

 When you're done, click "Propose new file".
-Your file will be committed on a new branch with the name you gave it, and Github is showing you a Pull Request page.
+Your file will be committed on a new branch with the name you gave it, and GitHub is showing you a Pull Request page.

 ### Opening a pull request